We are excited to introduce Data Health — a feature designed to help you clean your data and save time.

 On the surface

-We had much fun coming up with a narrative for this feature.
+Why is your data health represented with a turtle?
 Turtles are known for their longevity, and albeit being slow, they win races against those fluffy-tailed bunnies.
-Embodying mindfulness as one of our design ethos, we want you to slowly but surely improve your data while having a sense of progress along the way.
+We want you to slowly but surely improve your data while having a sense of progress along the way.
 Data integrity is not an overnight patch.

 Next, you’ll see three different groups of data attributes: Needs Improving, Missing, and Healthy.
-For each, we show the score and steps on how to improve or acquire.
+For each, we show the score and steps on how to make improvents.

 “Needs Improving” are attributes you already have enabled, but still require some improvement.
 Metrics that use these attributes are working and available to you, but are not 100% right.
 You should start cleaning these first.